In the Rehabilitation, Reintegration & Recovery space

 A parasomnia refers to a sleep disorder marked by atypical and unwanted physical occurrences or sensations that disturb sleep.
 These disturbances may manifest before, during, or upon awakening from sleep, showcasing diverse traits, severity levels, and occurrence frequencies.

-Narcolepsy is a persistent neurological condition disrupting the brain’s regulation of sleep-wake patterns.
+Narcolepsy is recognised as one of the most common sleep disorders that can significantly impact daily life.
+It is a persistent neurological condition disrupting the brain’s regulation of sleep-wake patterns.
 Individuals with narcolepsy often experience periods of feeling refreshed upon waking, followed by excessive daytime sleepiness.

 There are some telltale signs of sleeping disorders, some of them being: